 STUDENT PERFORMANCE EVALUATIONS

-Students are formally evaluated by their supervisor twice a year (you may do this more often), during the fall and spring semesters to improve communication and measure improvement.
-Objective evaluations provide a counseling and coaching experience for supervisors and employees.
+Students should be formally evaluated by their supervisor each semester (you may do this more often) to improve communication and measure improvement.
+Objective evaluations provide a counseling and coaching opportunity for supervisors and employees.
 There are several purposes for these evaluations:

 - To encourage communication between the supervisor and the employee.